llimllib/obsidian-archive/computer usage/git/gh.md

 Create a repository and push the git repo in the current directory to that new repo:

 `gh repo create --push --source . --public llimllib/newproject`

+---

+Create a token with permissions to read and write to private packages (docker, npm, etc):

+`gh auth login --scopes=write:packages`